Marrakech With Kids: 17 Best Things To Do & Tips

 You should make sure to try pop into some of the shops.
 They’re very child-friendly and will usually make every effort to chat away to young kids.

 This is an unusual one to add to our list.
 However, we’ve added it as it was super child friendly and we saw lots of other families there.
 The majestic tombs are above ground, and you can spend a relaxing hour wandering and exploring them.
-They are one of the most visited tourist attractions in Marrakech.
-And in the peak season, the queues can get fairly long.
-It’s best to visit them early in the day so that you can beat the crowds and enjoy the majesty of the tombs relatively undisturbed.
+They are very popular and during peak tourist season, the queues can be quite long.
+It’s best to visit them earlier in the morning so that you can avoid the busy crowds and then enjoy the tombs pretty much undisturbed.

 A man is a red t-shirt has his hand on a pram which has his baby son in it.
 The baby is facing the camera and in front of his looking at him with his back to us is his brother who is playing with them.
 In the background are the Sadiaan Tombs in Marrakech that you can visit with kids.